-- All staff receive annually information about the school's safeguarding arrangements, the school's safeguarding and child protection policy, staff behaviour policy, the school's behaviour policy , the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part I and annex B and on induction; - All staff receive safeguarding and child protection training at induction in line with advice from Gloucestershire's Safeguarding Partners which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - All members of staff are trained in and receive regular updates in online safety and reporting concerns including keeping safe online when remotely educating. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The safeguarding policy is made available via the School website and parents/carers are made aware of this policy and their entitlement to have a copy via the School handbook/newsletter/website.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding Policy and reference to it in the School's handbook. - The School provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans.
+- All staff receive annually information about the school's safeguarding arrangements, the school's safeguarding and child protection policy, staff behaviour policy, the school's behaviour policy, the role and names of the Designated Safeguarding Lead and their deputy(ies), and Keeping Children Safe in Education part I and annex B and on induction; - All staff receive safeguarding and child protection training at induction in line with advice from Gloucestershire's Safeguarding Partners which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - All members of staff are trained in and receive regular updates in online safety and reporting concerns including keeping safe online when remotely educating. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The safeguarding policy is made available via the School website and parents/carers are made aware of this policy and their entitlement to have a copy via the newsletter/website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding Policy. - The School provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans. - Community users organising activities for children are aware of the School's Safeguarding Policy, guidelines and procedures.

-- The School's lettings policy will seek to ensure the suitability of adults working with children on School sites at any time. - Community users organising activities for children are aware of the School's Safeguarding Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the School. - All staff will be given a copy of Part I and Annex B of Keeping Children Safe in Education 2023 and will sign to say they have read and understood it.
-This applies to the Governing Body in relation to part I of the same guidance.
+- The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the School. - All staff will be given a copy of Part I and Annex B of Keeping Children Safe in Education 2023 and will sign to say they have read and understood it.
+This applies to the Governing Body in relation to the parts they are required to read of the same guidance.